serenalwang/serenalwang.github.io/research.md

 ### Talks

+* University of Cambridge Ethics in Maths Society, Invited Talk. *Out of Scope, Out of Mind: Expanding Frontiers for Fairness Paradigms in ML*.
+February 18, 2022.

+* University of Oxford Algorithms at Work Discussion Group, Invited Talk. *Out of Scope, Out of Mind: Expanding Frontiers for Fairness Paradigms in ML*.
+February 17, 2022.

 * Berkeley Institute of Data Science Machine Learning and Science Forum, Invited Speaker. *ML for Social Good in Practice: from Robust Optimization to Broader Impacts in Education*.
 October 25, 2021. [[link]](https://bids.berkeley.edu/events/machine-learning-and-science-forum-2021-1025)

 * UNC Charlotte Ethics Center Series on Biased AI, Invited Speaker. *Promises and Pitfalls of Machine Learning for Education*.
 October 28, 2021. [[link]](https://ethics.charlotte.edu/news-events/serena-wang-promises-and-pitfalls-machine-learning-education)